kushilochan-tech/luxe-lookbook-main-new/README.md

-# Wixstro - Wix Astro Template
+# Luxe Lookbook - Astro Portfolio Template

-A modern, full-featured Wix Astro template built with React, TypeScript, and Tailwind CSS.
-This template provides a solid foundation for building dynamic, interactive websites with Wix's powerful ecosystem.
+A modern, full-featured portfolio template built with Astro, React, TypeScript, and Tailwind CSS.
+This template provides a solid foundation for building dynamic, interactive portfolio and showcase websites. **Now optimized for Vercel free tier deployment!**

 ## 🚀 Features